floragunncom/search-guard-kibana-plugin/README.md

 This software is licensed under the Apache2 license and can be used freely also for commercial purposes.
 Some features may require the Search Guard Enterprise Edition or above to function.

-## Patches

-In some cases, when Kibana doesn't provide the required core functionality, we must patch.

-  - `yarn patch:kibana:dev:es_compatibility`

-    The patch is only for the developers!
-It doesn't work in a production environment.
-The patch makes it possible to run Kibana with nodes where an old Elassticsearch version is used.

 ## Development

 See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) and the Search Guard documentation above for instructions setting up your development environment.
 Once you have completed that, use the following yarn scripts.